mawin05/Unity_gra_platformer2d/README.md

 \* Hold up to two keys before pressing **V** to determine the direction of dashing, including diagonal.

+### How to win?

+Collect all three crystals and get to the end of a level.

+Watch out for enemies, spikes and cannons.

+Jump on enemies to kill them.

+Collect cherries for a bigger score.

 ## Demo video

 [132.mp4](MEDIA/132.mp4)